| |

 I love languages and loved writing this post which helped me explore our phrases and sayings that feed into the Welsh culture.
 Hope you liked it too.

-Vist the village of Beddgelert in Snowdonia, North Wales and learn Welsh folklore.
+Vist the village of Beddgelert in Snowdonia, learn Welsh folklore and use these Welsh words and phrases!

 More About Wales: